freepicheep/nu-doc-gen/README.md

 # nu-doc-gen

-This is a simple Nu module to generate markdown documentation for Nu modules.
+This is a simple Nu module to generate markdown documentation and static sites for Nu modules.

-You can see the example on itself in [docs/nu-doc-gen.md](docs/nu-doc-gen.md).

 ## Commands